I'm often asked how to identify quality clothing.

 However, what has happened over the last few years, with the enormous and uncharted growth of some companies is the acquiring of quality brands.

-The first true indicator as opposed to guides that may or may not point you in the right direction.
-Attention to detail is more difficult to quickly notice but it’s a fool proof way to determine quality.
+Attention to detail is more difficult to quickly notice but it’s a foolproof way to determine quality.

-For example, let’s take a shirt.
-Components such as:
+For example, let’s take a quality dress shirt.
+Look at components such as: